 1942.
-Growth of the rock bass, Ambloplites rupestris (Rafinesque), in five lakes of northeastern Wisconsin.
+Growth of the rock bass, Ambloplites rupestris (Rafinesque) in five lakes of northeastern Wisconsin.
 Trans.
 Am.
 Fish.
 Soc., Vol. 71 (1941), pp. 131-143.

-Comparison of growth and length-weight relationship in different populations.
+Comparison of growth and lengthweight relationship in different populations.
 Growth curves of rock bass from lakes with medium-hard to hard water were more distinctly sigmoid and had larger increments in later years of life than curves for stock from soft-water lake.
 Order of the stocks with respect to relative heaviness followed the order of the lakes as to hardness of water.

 1943.
 Mathematical relationship between the length and the age of the rock bass, Ambloplites rupestris (Rafinesque).
 Pap.
 Mich.
 Acad.
 Sci., Arts, and Lett., Vol. 28 (1942), pp. 331-341.

-Derivation of equation on assumption that annual percentage growth in length decreases at constant percentage rate, and application to growth of two stocks of rock bass.
-Equation, $L = K (CB + 1) (CBC + 1) (CBC + 1) \cdots (CBC + 1)$, where L =length, t =age in years, and K, C, and B = constants fitted growth of one stock through 9 years of life; in another the equation fitted over 6 years but yielded values that were too high for the seventh, eighth, and ninth years.
+Derivation of equation on the assumption that annual percentage growth in length decreases at a constant percentage rate, and application to growth of two stocks of rock bass.
+Equation, of two stocks of rock bass.
+Equation, $\underline{L} = \underline{K} (CB + 1) (CB^2 + 1) (CB^2 + 1) \cdots$ $(CB^2 + 1)$, where $\underline{L} = \text{length}, \underline{t} = \text{age}$ in years, and $\underline{K}, \underline{C}$, and $\underline{B} = \text{constants}$ fitted growth of one stock through 9 years of life; in another the equation fitted over 6 years but yielded values that were too high for the seventh, eighth, and ninth years.

-1948.
+- 1948.
 Standardization of methods of expressing lengths and weights of fish.
 Trans.
 Am.
 Fish.
 Soc., Vol. 75 (1945), pp. 157-164.

-Recommendation for uniform use of total length (tip of head, mouth closed, to tip of tail, lobes compressed) and for English units of weight and measurement (with decimal fractions) in all but highly technical papers.
+Recommendation for uniform use of total length (tip of head, mouth closed, to tip of tail, lobes compressed) and for English units of weight and measurement (with decimal fractions) in all but highly technical papers. - 1949.

-1949.
 Trends in the lake trout fishery of Lake Huron through 1946.
 Trans.
 Am.
 Fish.
 Soc., Vol. 76 (1946), pp. 121-147.

-Review of available statistics on production, 1879-1946, and detailed treatment of annual fluctuations in production, abundance, and fishing intensity in local districts of the U.S. waters, 1929-1946, with special reference to the decline that followed the invasion and spread of the sea lamprey.
+Review of available statistics on production, 1879-1946, and detailed treatment of annual fluctuations in production, abundance, and fishing intensity in local districts of the U. S. waters, 1929-1946, with special reference to the decline that followed the invasion and spread of the sea lamprey. - 1950.

-1950.
 Green Bay walleyes.
 A report on the scientific investigation of the marked increase in abundance of walleyes in Green Bay.
 The Fisherman, Vol. 18, No. 3, pp. 5-6.

-Popular discussion pointing out: that the abnormally high abundance could be traced almost entirely to a single year class (1943); that a return to a much lower level could be considered inevitable; and that restrictive regulations, intended to perpetuate the abnormal abundance would prove disappointing and would place unnecessary handicaps on the fishing industry.

-1950.
-A nomograph for the computation of the growth of fish from scale measurements.
+Popular discussion pointing out: that the abnormally high abundance could be traced almost entirely to a single year class (1943); that a return to a much lower level could be considered inevitable; and that restrictive regulations, intended to perpetuate the abnormal abundance would prove disappointing and would place unnecessary handicaps on the fishing industry. - 1950.
+A monograph for the computation of the growth of fish from scale measurements.
 Trans.
 Am.
-Fish.
-Soc., Vol. 78 (1948), pp. 156-162.

-Description of a device usable for rapid nomographic computation of growth from scale measurements regardless of the nature of the body-scale relationship.
+Fish.Soc., Vol. 78 (1948), pp. 156-162.
+Description of a device usable for rapid nomographic computation of growth from scale measurements regardless of the nature of the body-scale relationship. - 1952.

-1952.
 Fishing regulations.
 The Fisherman, Vol. 20, No. 3, pp. 5, 12, and 14.

-Address to fishermen's associations of Michigan and Wisconsin suggesting possibility of control of fishing intensity through limitation of number of licenses as substitute for the "legally imposed inefficiency" of certain restrictive measures and calling for scientific inquiry in soundness of assumptions as to proper size limits, closed seasons,...on which current regulations are based.
+Address to fishermen's associations of Michigan and Wisconsin suggesting possibility of control of fishing intensity through limitation of number of licenses as substitute for the "legally imposed inefficiency" of certain restrictive measures and calling for scientific inquiry into soundness of assemptions as to proper size limits, closed seasons, ...on which current regulations are based.